 Deal with as above except: Phone the next of kin as the emergency contact.
+The staff or committee members to assist.

-The adult can, if necessary, go to hospital unaccompanied.
-Ensure the child/adult ratio is maintained by calling in other
+Ensure the child/adult ratio is maintained by calling in other politely explain that we are obliged to provide a secure environment with restricted access.
+Bear in mind the